spotinst/help/src/docs/cloud-analyzer/tutorials/analyze-your-costs.md

 <img src="/cloud-analyzer/_media/tutorials-analyze-costs-00.png" />

 - To see analysis information for all accounts in your organization, leave the default setting as No Subsets.
+This view will not contain any billing workflows you may have associated with subsets.
 - To see the analysis for a specific subset of accounts, click the Subsets box and choose a subset from the list.
 All of the information in the page will apply specifically to the subset you chose.
+If a billing workflow has been associated with the subset, the data shown will contain the relevant adjustments.

 > Tip: If you do not have Subsets enabled and would like to use this feature, please contact the Support team and make a request.